Monday, December 23, 2024

 advertisement

-With that, he renounced his worldly life and started on a spiritual quest.
+He renounced his worldly life and started on a spiritual quest.
 He sought spiritual teachers and punished his body, for example, with long periods of fasting.
 It was believed then that punishing the body was one of the ways to elevate the mind.
-People believed that the door to wisdom would open at the edge of death.
+People thought that the door to wisdom would open at the edge of death.

 Buddha’s Spiritual Journey